gmtsar/documentation/source/Frequently_Asked_Questions.rst

 Time Series Questions
 ---------------------

-.. dropdown:: Why is my vel.grd blank?
+.. dropdown:: Why is my sbas time-series (disp_YYYYDOY.grd and vel.grd) blank?

     This often happens because there is single NaN pixel in the first column of your input data to the sbas program.
 To fix this, instead of using a single threshold